The following publications have resulted from my research into family history.

 This book is the culmination of a journey I started in the early 1980s when I began to explore my family history.

-In this book I find the earliest Barber families and discover how they might have lived, putting "flesh on the bones" so to speak.
+In this book I find the earliest Barber families and discover how they might have lived, putting "flesh on the bones".

 History of the Old House (Originally Marden's Farm) in Hildenborough, Kent (2014)